Tom's Guide Verdict

 Price bracket: Premium

 Overall, we found this mattress topper to be very plush and as luxurious as the high cost would suggest.
-It's soft enough to really feel the hug of proprietary, NASA-developed Tempur Material.
-It offers more give than other toppers, but that doesn't necessarily mean that it lends itself to a sensation of sinking in.
-However, that extra give might prove to be too much for stomach sleepers, some back sleepers, and heavier sleepers.
-And while this mattress topper didn't trap heat (for reference, the tester is prone to heating up at night every so often), the fact that Tempur-Pedic offers an upgrade to a Tempur-Adapt + Cooling topper suggests that it's not the absolute best mattress topper for those who tend to run hot overnight.
+It's soft enough to really feel the hug of proprietary, NASA-developed Tempur Material, and offers more give than other toppers.
+However, this soft feel doesn't necessarily mean that it lends itself to a sensation of sinking in, but the extra give might prove too much for stomach sleepers, some back sleepers, and heavier sleepers.

 All things considered, we recommend the Tempur-Pedic Tempur-Adapt Topper for side sleepers in particular, as well as those who don't heat up while sleeping.